Har Sinai – Oheb Shalom Congregation: History of Har Sinai Congregation

 Many of the original congregants of Har Sinai Congregation came from what was then the Orthodox Congregation Nidchei Yisroel (later known as the Baltimore Hebrew Congregation), after Rabbi Abraham Rice protested against the performance of Masonic rites at the funeral service of one of its members.
 The synagogue was originally known as the Har Sinai Verein (Society).

 Rabbi David Philipson credited, in 1907, Har Sinai as "the first congregation organized as a reformed congregation" when it was established in 1842.
-The synagogue adopted the prayer book formulated by the Hamburg Temple, the first reform synagogue in Germany, and services were led by the members.
+The synagogue adopted Seder ha-'Abodah ("Order of Devotion"), the siddur (prayer book) formulated by the Hamburg Temple, the first reform synagogue in Germany, and services were led by the members.
 Abram Hutzler, founder of the business that became the progenitor of Hutzler's department store and whose father, Moses Hutzler was a co-founder of the temple, described Har Sinai's earliest practices as "almost orthodox, with covered heads, the separation of the sexes, and the use of 'a Shabbos goy' to light the fires."
 Later, as part of the congregation's rituals, services were conducted in both Hebrew and English, music was played, and women participated together with men.
 The first prayer services were held in May 1842 at the residence of Moses Hutzler on Exeter Street and Eastern Avenue, which was above the store that operated on the ground floor.
 "In 1849, the Congregation built its own temple on High Street in Baltimore and acquired a cemetery."